Home · Property management · Renting out a new build

 Get a building inspection at practical completion.

-This one's non-negotiable.
+This one is non-negotiable.
 A qualified independent building inspector at practical completion catches defects before you sign off, while the builder still has skin in the game to fix them.
-Skip it and you'll find out about those defects six months later, when they're now your problem to repair.
+Skip it and you will find out about those defects six months later, when they are now your problem to repair.

 07